PiotrTrzpil/gcli/README.md

 # gcli

-CLI to any GraphQL server
+Have a CLI to all GraphQL servers!

 ## Setup